 As a school, we encourage full attendance to ensure our pupils take full advantage of school and gain the appropriate skills that equip them for life.
 Children are expected to attend school for the full 190 days of the academic year in order to receive their educational entitlement.
 Children with poor attendance tend to achieve less well than their peers.

-Children are expected in the playground for 8.50am when a member of staff, usually the headteacher, will open the door at the playground entrance so that children can enter the building.
+Children are expected in the playground for 8.45am when a member of staff, usually the Headteacher, will open the door at the playground entrance so that children can enter the building.
 This gives them plenty of time to sort their belongings and be ready for the register.
-The register is taken at the start of every morning (9am) and afternoon (1pm) session.
-A child arriving after the register has been taken will be recorded as late.
+The register is taken at the start of every morning (9am) and every afternoon (1pm).
+A child arriving after the register closes (9.15am) or (1.15pm) will be recorded as late.
+Medical/hopsital will be marked under a different attendance code.

 It is important to ring the school as soon as possible each day to report an absence with an explanation and where possible an indication as to when the child is expected to return.